Hundred Years' War: Origins

 The root causes of the conflict can be traced to the crisis of 14th-century Europe.
-The outbreak of war was motivated by a gradual rise in tension between the kings of France and England over territory; the official pretext was the question that arose because of the interruption of the direct male line of the Capetian dynasty.
+The outbreak of war was motivated by a gradual rise in tension between the kings of France and England over territory; the official pretext was the interruption of the direct male line of the Capetian dynasty.

-Tensions between the French and English crowns had gone back centuries to the origins of the English royal family, which was French (Norman, and later, Angevin) in origin because of William the Conqueror, the Norman duke who became King of England in 1066.
-English monarchs had therefore historically held titles and lands within France, which made them vassals to the kings of France.
-The status of the English king's French fiefs was a major source of conflict between the two monarchies throughout the Middle Ages.
-French monarchs systematically sought to check the growth of English power, stripping away lands as the opportunity arose, particularly whenever England was at war with Scotland, an ally of France.
-English holdings in France had varied in size, at some points dwarfing even the French royal domain; by 1337, however, only Gascony was English.
+Tensions between the French and English crowns had gone back centuries, since the Norman Conquest of 1066 had put a king of (Norman) French origins, William, duke of Normandy, on the throne of England.
+Since that time, English monarchs had held titles and lands within France, which made them vassals to the kings of France.
+The status of the English king's French fiefs was a significant source of conflict between the two monarchies throughout the Middle Ages.
+French kings systematically sought to reduce the power of their vassals, stripping away English holdings as the opportunity arose, mainly whenever England was at war with Scotland, an ally of France.
+English holdings in France had varied in size, at some points dwarfing even the French royal domain; by 1337, only Guyenne and Gascony were English.

-In 1328, Charles IV of France died without any sons or brothers, and a new principle, Salic law, disallowed female succession.
-Charles's closest male relative was his nephew Edward III of England, whose mother, Isabella, was Charles's sister.
-Isabella claimed the throne of France for her son by the rule of proximity of blood, but the French nobility rejected this, maintaining that Isabella could not transmit a right she did not possess.
-An assembly of French barons decided that a native Frenchman should receive the crown, rather than Edward.
+In 1328, Charles IV of France died without any sons or brothers, initiating a succession crisis.
+A similar crisis in 1316 had resulted in the Estates-General in 1317 deciding that "Women do not succeed in the kingdom of France".
+Charles's closest male relative was his nephew Edward III of England, whose mother Isabella was Charles's sister.
+Isabella claimed the throne of France for her son by the rule of proximity of blood, but the French nobility rejected this on the basis of the 1317 decision, declaring that Isabella could not transmit a right she did not possess.
+An assembly of French barons decided that a native Frenchman should receive the crown rather than Edward.

-So the throne passed instead to Charles's patrilineal cousin, Philip, Count of Valois.
+The throne passed to Charles's patrilineal cousin instead, Philip, Count of Valois who had been made regent on the death of Charles IV.
 Edward protested but ultimately submitted and did homage for Gascony.
-Further French disagreements with Edward induced Philip, during May 1337, to meet with his Great Council in Paris.
+Further French disagreements with Edward induced Philip during May 1337 to meet with his Great Council in Paris.
 It was agreed that Gascony should be taken back into Philip's hands, which prompted Edward to renew his claim for the French throne, this time by force of arms.

-Edwardian Phase
+Edwardian phase

-In the early years of the war, the English, led by their king and his son Edward, the Black Prince, saw resounding successes (notably at Crécy in 1346 and at Poitiers in 1356 where King John II of France was taken prisoner).
+In the early years of the war, the English, led by King Edward III and his son Edward the Black Prince, saw resounding successes, notably at the battles of Crécy (1346) and Poitiers (1356), where King John II of France was taken prisoner.